-The proceeds from the sale of assets acquired with a grant from the Secretary of State for Education will not be used as UnitySP's contribution to future grant aided projects or purchases.
+The proceeds from the sale of assets acquired with a grant from the ESFA will not be used as UnitySP's contribution to future grant aided projects or purchases.

-The net income (i.e. excluding VAT) from sales of surplus or redundant assets purchased from UnitySP budget will be credited back to UnitySP budget.
+The net income (i.e., excluding VAT) from sales of surplus or redundant assets purchased from UnitySP budget will be credited back to UnitySP budget.